ga-lessons/websockets-node/readme.md

 AJAX uses HTTP.
 * You "pull" information from the server (i.e., you make a request and you get something back)
-* It's much like having a conversation via walkie-talkies, where each walkie-talkie has a unique number to you have to dial in order to reach that particular walkie-talkie.
-Think of it as a one-way phone.
+* It's much like having a conversation via walkie-talkies.
+At any given time you're either talking or listening for a response.

 ### WebSockets

-What is it?
-Long story short, a different type of model for the communication of a client and a server.
+It's a different type of model for the communication between a client and a server.

 > WebSockets provides a standardized way for the server to send content to the browser without being solicited by the client, and allowing for messages to be passed back and forth while keeping the connection open.
 In this way, a two-way (bi-directional) ongoing conversation can take place between a browser and the server.

-By utilizing WebSockets, a client can open up a connection to a server that allows for the easy two-way transfer of data.
+By utilizing WebSockets, a client can open up and maintain a connection to a server that allows for the easy two-way transfer of data.
+Once the connection is made either side can send data to the other end.
 This makes it great for real-time, event-driven web applications.

 Twitch and Slack are a couple of the notable web apps out there that are powered by WebSockets.